joinpursuit/8-0-technical-curriculum/03-react/lifting-state/readme.md

 ![](./assets/share-state-sketchpad.png)

-The color must be set as state go in `App.js`.
+The color must be set as state goes in `App.js`.
 App is the most recent common ancestor of the components that share this data.
 Color is then passed down to the Sketchpad and the Aside components.

 ![sketchpad data flow](./assets/sketchpad-dataflow.png)